mikerodrigues/orderbook/README.md

 ob.stop!

-# Reset the orderbook if something goes wrong:
+# Reset the orderbook by fetching a fresh orderbook snapshot.
+This just calls
+# `stop!` and then `start!` again:

 ob.reset!
 ```